skip to main content

 In this episode, Lahey finds a film reel.
 The footage proves that Halloween shenanigans by Ricky, Julian, and Bubbles led to Lahey’s firing from the Sunnyvale police force.
 “Mr. Lahey was nice back then, and we turned him into a drunk lunatic,” Bubbles says when confronted about the revelation.

 The episode doesn’t feature your favorite TPB characters in funny costumes, but it sets up the hilarious finale of this fan-favorite season.
-So maybe also watch Episode 6: “Gimme My F**king Money or Randy’s Dead.”
+So maybe also watch Episode 6: “Gimme My F**king Money or Randy’s Dead.” —Randy Harward, Senior Staff Writer

-Stream Trailer Park Boys on Netflix.
+Where to watch Trailer Park Boys

 Custom streaming TV bundles